 Working with the council, we helped create a digital employment support service for Hackney residents.

 We spent time with the existing employment service to better understand the needs of residents and staff, providing a broad understanding of the employment context in Hackney.
 We carried out interviews with residents to understand their individual needs and what they value most from the service.
-Working with staff we also observed recruitment applications, assessments and one-on-one sessions to build a detailed understanding of the end-to-end experience.
+Working with the staff, we also observed recruitment applications, assessments and one-on-one sessions to build a detailed understanding of the end-to-end experience.

 Our research led us to understand: